BartyzalRadek/MLNotes/ANN_building_blocks.md

    -  = changing one weight can make the activations fly all over the place in complex ways
    - With BN, we can control the magnitude and mean of the activations **independently** of all other layers
    - BN makes the loss surface easier to optimize, smoother = we can use higher LR
+     - Hessian is better conditioned if we normalize the inputs:
+       - eigen vectors = directions of change
+       - eigen values = how large is the curvature
+       - larger eigen value = larger curvature = need smaller step size = max limit on my learning rate if its same for all dimensions
+       - small eigen value = small curvature = slow convergence = could use bigger step size
+       - difference in largest - smallest eigen val = **conditioning** of matrix
+       - **ill-conditioned** = large difference in largest and smallest = have to use small step size not to diverge in the directions of eigen vectors with large eigen vals which leads to slow convergence in directions of eigenvectors with small eigen vals = solved by adaptive learning rate for each direction = ADAM = use momentum

  - pitfalls:
    - different computation at train and test time
    - small batches = a lot of noise